go-iiif/go-iiif/README.md

 It would probably be useful to have a Dockerfile for tiling a folder ("volume") full of images but that hasn't happened yet.

+_Note: There used to be a single Dockerfile bundled with this package for building the `iiif-server`.
+It is now called `Dockerfile.server`._

 ### iiif-server

 To build the `iiif-server` container run: